itgithubplatform/CareerLens_Project/README.md

-# 💼 PathWise AI – Tech vs Non-Tech Career Predictor
+# 💼 CareerLens AI – Tech vs Non-Tech Career Predictor

-**PathWise AI** is a smart, machine learning–powered web application built with **Streamlit** that helps individuals discover whether they are more aligned with a **Tech** or **Non-Tech** career path, based on 18+ critical career and personal development indicators.
+**CareerLens AI** is a smart, machine learning–powered web application built with **Streamlit** that helps individuals discover whether they are more aligned with a **Tech** or **Non-Tech** career path, based on 18+ critical career and personal development indicators.

 🚀 **Live Demo**: *(Add your Streamlit Cloud link here once deployed)*